SagarDevAchar/Cipher-SpeedTest/README.md

 This process will take time, so please be patient!

 **NOTE:** On Intel CPUs which operate on successors of the Nehalem Microarchitecture, AES runs exceptionally fast compared to other ciphers.
 This is due to the introduction of the [AES-NI Instruction Set](https://en.wikipedia.org/wiki/AES_instruction_set) by Intel.
+To perform accurate computational analysis, please turn off the AES-NI feature.

 ## Usage